-The University of Puget Sound’s inaugural cohort of Masters in Public Health (M.P.H.) program will begin classes in academic year 2021–22.
+University of Puget Sound’s inaugural cohort of the Master in Public Health (M.P.H.) program will begin classes in academic year 2021–22.